Oklahoma authorities name the BTK killer as the ‘prime suspect’ in at least two unsolved cases

-The BTK serial killer has been named the “prime suspect” in at least two unsolved cases, including one in Oklahoma that led authorities to dig this week near his former Kansas property in Park City, authorities announced Wednesday.
+The BTK serial killer has been named the “prime suspect” in two unsolved killings — one in Oklahoma and another in Missouri — leading authorities to dig this week near his former Kansas property in Park City, authorities announced Wednesday.

-Osage County, Oklahoma, Undersheriff Gary Upton told The Associated Press on Wednesday that the investigation into whether Dennis Rader was responsible for additional crimes started with the re-examination last year of the 1976 disappearance of Cynthia Kinney in Pawhuska.
+Osage County, Oklahoma, Undersheriff Gary Upton told The Associated Press that the investigation into whether Dennis Rader was responsible for additional crimes started with the re-examination last year of the 1976 disappearance of Cynthia Kinney, a 16-year-old cheerleader in Pawhuska.
 The case, which was investigated on and off over the years, was reopened in December.

+Sheriff Eddie Virden told KAKE-TV that a bank was having new alarms installed across the street from the laundromat where Kinney was last seen.
+Radar was a regional installer for ADT at the time, although the sheriff wasn’t able to confirm that Rader installed the systems.
+He also was involved in Boy Scouts in the area.

+Virden said he decided to investigate when he learned that Rader had included the phrase “bad laundry day” in his writings.

 “We sit just on the other side of the state line from Kansas and Wichita, which is his stomping grounds.
 And so yeah, we were following leads based off of our investigations and just unpacked other missing persons and murders, unsolved homicides that possibly point towards BTK,” he said.

-Upton said another case that is being re-examined is the death of 22-year-old Shawna Beth Garber, whose body was discovered in December 1990 in McDonald County, Missouri.
+Upton said Rader is also the prime suspect in the death of 22-year-old Shawna Beth Garber, whose body was discovered in December 1990 in McDonald County, Missouri.
 An autopsy revealed she had been raped, strangled and restrained with different bindings about two months before her body was found.
 Her remains weren’t identified until 2021.

+Rader killed from 1974 to 1991, giving himself the nickname BTK — for “bind, torture and kill.”

-Rader, a city code inspector in Kansas, was arrested in February 2005 — a year after resuming communications with police and the media after going silent years earlier.
-In earlier communications, he gave himself the nickname BTK — for “bind, torture and kill.″
+A city code inspector in Kansas, he was arrested in February 2005 — a year after resuming communications with police and the media after going silent years earlier.

+He resurfaced with a letter to The Wichita Eagle that included photos of a 1986 strangling victim and a photocopy of her missing driver’s license.
+That letter was followed by several other cryptic messages and packages.
+The break in the case came after a computer diskette the killer had sent was traced to Rader’s church, where he once served as president.

-Rader ultimately confessed to 10 killings in the Wichita area, which is about 90 miles (144.84 kilometers) north of Pawhuska.
-The crimes occurred between 1974 and 1991.
+Rader, now 78, ultimately confessed to 10 killings in the Wichita area, which is about 90 miles (144.84 kilometers) north of Pawhuska.

 An Associated Press phone message seeking comment from the McDonald County Sheriff’s Office was not immediately returned Wednesday.

-Upton declined to say how many other missing person and homicide cases are being re-examined.
+Upton declined to say how many other missing person and homicide cases are being re-examined, but told the AP that Rader could be a suspect in more cases.

-“At this stage,” he said later in a news release, “Dennis Rader is considered a prime suspect in these unsolved cases, including the Cynthia Dawn Kinney case from Pawhuska.”
-The news release did not specifically say whether Rader is a prime suspect in Garber’s death, but he later told the AP that he is a prime suspect in two cases and “maybe more.”

 No information has been released yet about what the search Tuesday in Park City uncovered.
-Upton described them in the news release only as “items of interest.”
+Upton described the discoveries only as “items of interest,” in a news release.
 The release said the items would undergo a thorough examination to determine their potential relevance.

-Upton also said his department is working with the Kansas Bureau of Investigation.
-The KBI didn’t immediately respond to an email message from the AP seeking comment.
+Upton said his department is working with the Kansas Bureau of Investigation.
+Agency spokeswoman Melissa Underwood confirmed meeting with the sheriff’s office about the investigation, but she said the KBI wasn’t involved in recent property searches.

 Phil Bostian, the police chief in the Wichita suburb of Park City, told KAKE-TV that Osage County called them as a courtesy and said they asked public works to move some cement and do a little digging.